mvolkmann/blog/src/swift/swift-ui.md

 Another option is to use dynamic fonts whose size changes based on user preferences.
-The dynamic font names, from largest to smallest size, are:
+The dynamic font names are listed below in order from largest to smallest size.
+Each is followed by the corresponding fixed size when the user has not changed their text size preference.

-- largeTitle
+- largeTitle (35)
-- title
+- title (28)
-- title2
+- title2 (23)
-- title3
+- title3 (20)
-- headline // same size as .body but bold
+- headline (17) // same size as .body but bold
-- body
+- body (17)
-- callout
+- callout (16)
-- subheadline
+- subheadline (15)
-- footnote
+- footnote (13)
-- caption
+- caption (12)
-- caption2
+- caption2 (11)

 Users can scale the dynamic fonts used in all apps from Settings ...
 Display & Brightness ...
 Text Size.